Qualifying Conditions for Medical Marijuana Card in Florida

 As this disease progresses, patients may lose the ability to speak, eat, move, and breathe.
 There is no cure for ALS and patients' life expectancy ranges from two to five years from the time of diagnosis.

 Medical marijuana has been shown to help slow the progression of ALS, alleviate related symptoms, and increase survival rates.
 It can help patients manage pain, muscle spasms, anxiety, and depression.
 It can also improve appetite and help patients gain weight.

-Do you have a qualifying condition on Florida’s pre-approved list, or do you believe your condition can benefit from medical cannabis treatment?
-You need to visit a certified Florida marijuana doctor who can evaluate your illness and recommend a cannabis prescription.
+Do you have a qualifying condition on Florida’s pre-approved list, or do you believe your condition can benefit from medical cannabis use?
+You need to visit a certified Florida marijuana doctor who can evaluate your illness and determine if cannabis is recommended..
 The staff members at Sanctuary Wellness Institute can help you find a qualified professional.

 We advocate for the rights of medical marijuana patients in multiple states, including Florida.
 Our medical professionals have the training, credentials, and standing necessary to certify your condition.

 If you need a Florida cannabis doctor, contact the Sanctuary today.
 Our friendly staff will help you schedule your physician evaluation and answer your questions about the process!